hslu-ige-laes/lcm/docs/docs/settings/appConfiguration.md

 - Hint: Don't forget to save changed settings with the button `Save settings to configApp.csv`

 ### Title on top left
 - You can choose whatever you want.
-For example your comanys name or the name of the project/building.
+For example your company name or the name of the project/building.

 ### Building Type
 - Choose what type of building you monitor